Newton Abbot: The markets

 There has been a thriving market in Newton Abbot for over 750 years – the first market charter was granted in 1220.

 The New Town of the Abbots (of Torre Abbey) was given the right some time between 1247 and 1251 to hold a weekly market on Wednesdays.
 By 1300 the two settlements were renamed as Newton Abbot (taking the low ground) and Newton Bushel (taking the high ground).
-On the strength of the market, it quickly became a successful thriving town and a good source of income for the Abbots.
+On the strength of the market, it quickly became a thriving town and a good source of income for the Abbots.

-Over the river, on the Highweek side another weekly market was created.
-This one ran on Tuesdays and because the Bushel family were the landowners this community became known as Newton Bushel.
-Over the next 200 years Newton Bushel ran more annual fairs, a number of mills were set up and the leather and wool trades started.
+Over the river, on the Highweek side, another weekly market was created.
+This one was on Tuesdays; and because the Bushel family were the landowners this community became known as Newton Bushel.
+Over the next 200 years Newton Bushel ran more annual fairs, a number of mills were set up, and the leather and wool trades started.
 Newton Bushel was also a convenient place for travellers to stay.
-Torre Abbey was dissolved in 1539 and ownership of Wolborough was granted to John Gaverock who built himself a new house at Forde.
+Torre Abbey was dissolved in 1539 and ownership of Wolborough was granted to John Gaverock, who built himself a new house at Forde.

 The twin markets of Newton Abbot and Newton Bushel continued until they were merged in 1633 as a Wednesday weekly market under the control of Bradley Manor.
-By 1751 it had been joined by a smaller Saturday market and three annual fairs – a cattle fair on 24 June, a cheese and onion fair in September, and a cloth fair on 6 November.
+By 1751 it had been joined by a smaller Saturday market and three annual fairs: a cattle fair on 24 June, a cheese and onion fair in September, and a cloth fair on 6 November.
 The markets continued to expand, and in 1826 a new market place was built.
-Over the next 50 years, the buildings became dilapidated and were replaced in 1871 by a substantial new market.
-The buildings included a Pannier Market, a corn exchange and a public hall – the Alexandra (now a cinema).
-The River Lemon was covered over.
-Further enlargement took place in 1938, as a new cattle market and corn exchange were built.
+But over the next 50 years the buildings became dilapidated, and a new corn exchange (now the Alexandra Theatre) and market hall were completed in 1871.